Skip to Main Content

 Citing AI in APA Style

-Your reference list entry should consist of the following elements:
+If the AI tool that you used provides a unique URL and title for your chat, your reference list entry should consist of the following elements:

 • Author: List the creator of the tool that you used.
 For example, OpenAI is the creator of ChatGPT.